Director of Finance

 Director of Communications

 Anna Weldon is a marketing and communications professional with extensive experience working with nonprofit and technology innovators.
 As an LACF LEAD graduate and 21st Century Founder, she was inspired to join the Foundation's inaugural Community Grants Advisory Board and pursue other community leadership roles.
 Currently, Anna is on the board of the Community Health Awareness Council (CHAC).
-She also served on the boards of the Community School of Music and Arts (CSMA), Palo Alto Art Center Foundation, Los Altos Educational Foundation (LAEF), Los Altos History Museum, and the de Saisset Museum at Santa Clara University.
-Anna grew up in Los Altos where she lives today with her husband, Jack, and rescue Lab-Mix, Cali.
-Their daughter, Lauren, attended Los Altos schools and is a recent college graduate.
+She also served as a board member for the Community School of Music and Arts (CSMA), Palo Alto Art Center Foundation, Los Altos Educational Foundation (LAEF), Los Altos History Museum, and the de Saisset Museum at Santa Clara University.
+Anna grew up in Los Altos, where she lives today with her husband, Jack, and rescue Lab-Mix, Cali.
+Their daughter, Lauren, attended Los Altos schools.

 IT & Web Technologies

 Hank is an IT professional with a background in design and writing.
 Before joining LACF, he worked with Bay Area technology companies and as a part-time reporter and photographer.
 Hank moved to the Bay Area from Kentucky 20 years ago.
 He lives in San Jose with his wife, Danielle, and his daughter, Zoey, and three cats.
 He has served as room-parent for his daughter's class and volunteers for various school functions.